Volcano At Home by Commission, United Kingdom13 October,2017

 There is a neat duality to the “Pods” illustration that ties in with a boldness of flavour and the power of coffee to wake.
 The value here is in the creative expression, in the simplicity and quality of its drawing and its prominence.

 The texture of dyed uncoated boards, the gloss of a block foil, and a structural robustness layer graphic expression with a material value, imbuing packaging with a sense of modern luxury, ideas and physical quality, and mindful approach to material volume and afterlife.
+There is also a subtle book-like quality to this that plays with association.

 Type leverages something of a utility, rooted in the science said to be employed by the roastery.
 Proportion and uppercase characters lend type a volume, again rooted in the waking power of coffee, and used in a way that gives packaging a book-like quality.
 The typesetting across the front of the sample, which is also used on the inside of the individual varieties, seems a touch haphazard, but rooted in the boldness of flavour, loud character and conveys a little of the roastery’s story.